WeNYLee/Learning/Supervised Learning/README.md

 Regression: predict a number, such as the length of a table.
 There have been many regression methods, such as linear regression, logistic regression, polynomial regression, stepwise regression, Lasso regression, and elastic net regression.

 Linear regression predicts the value of a variable based on a linear relationship of the values of the others.
+Linear regression works well when data are linearly separable.

 Logistic regression is to predict the parameters of a logistic model.